Place Studies Initiative

 because people and places matter.

-The Place Studies Initiative is an outgrowth of the Nature and Human Communities Initiative within the Bucknell Environmental Center.
 We undertake and support research within the social sciences and environmental humanities that examines the nature and role of place in human experience.
 The purpose of the Place Studies Initiative is to facilitate and encourage research on the human dimensions of environmental issues.
 We do so through an array of projects we locate within three focus areas.

 Environmental Justice and Public Health